 Tankless Water Heaters

-- Frees up floor space
+- Free up significant floor space

 Maintenance and Lifespan

-Water Quality and Hard Water Considerations
+Hard Water Considerations

 Traditional Systems

-- Sediment settles at the bottom of the tank
+- Sediment settles at the bottom of the tank over time

-- Increased risk of tank failure
+- Raises the risk of premature tank failure

 Tankless Systems

-- Mineral buildup can restrict heat exchangers
+- Mineral buildup can restrict the heat exchanger

-- Annual flushing recommended
+- Annual flushing is recommended to maintain performance

 Environmental Impact